In the mood for comfort food? Velveeta mac and cheese it is!

 Thanks to Velveeta, mac and cheese has never been so good and easy to make!

-- Velveeta – For the ultimate smooth, creamy, and cheesy mac and cheese sauce.
+- .
+For the ultimate smooth, creamy, and cheesy mac and cheese sauce.
+Seriously, it melts like a dream.

-- Elbow Macaroni – The “mac” in mac and cheese.
+- Elbow macaroni.
+The “mac” in mac and cheese.
+You can opt for other pasta, but more on that a little later.

 How to Make Homemade Mac and Cheese with Velveeta

 2. Make the roux and the sauce.
 Whisk together the flour and butter until pasty.
-Gradually whisk in the milk and in just a few minutes, the mixture will turn into a thick sauce.
+Gradually whisk in the milk and stir until a thick sauce forms.
 Add the Velveeta cubes and stir until melted.

 3. Assemble the casserole.
 Toss the cooked noodles in the sauce and transfer the mixture into a casserole.
 Top with shredded cheese and crushed Ritz.